Ford S-MAX MPV review

 The S-MAX has a flexible interior, too, thanks to rear seats that can be folded individually to create more load space.
 When all seven seats are in place, the boot shrinks to 285 litres (almost as much as a Ford Fiesta), but in five-seat guise it’s an impressive 700 litres – more than almost any SUV.

-There are four trim levels, called Zetec, Titanium, ST-Line and the posh Vignale.
-All four are well equipped, with Ford’s SYNC 3 eight-inch infotainment screen, front and rear parking sensors, DAB radio, cruise control and automatic wipers fitted as standard.
+There are three trim levels, called Titanium, ST-Line and the posh Vignale.
+A cheaper Zetec model was previously available.
+All are well equipped, with Ford’s SYNC 3 eight-inch infotainment screen, front and rear parking sensors, DAB radio, cruise control and automatic wipers fitted as standard.
 Titanium adds features like privacy glass, auto headlights with high-beam assist, sat-nav and keyless entry, while ST-Line has a body styling kit and 18-inch alloy wheels along with sports suspension and heated front seats.

 The S-MAX Vignale is distinguished by chrome exterior details, luxurious leather upholstery and features like an upgraded stereo.
 Owners also benefit from a concierge-style approach that adds a personal touch to customer service.
-Costing more than £40,000, the Vignale is an expensive choice, and if anything highlights the value of the standard model that’s £10,000 cheaper.
+Costing more than £40,000, the Vignale is an expensive choice, although all models are quite costly now that the diesels have been discontinued.
+An entry-level Citroen Grand C4 SpaceTourer costs around £8,000 less than the cheapest S-MAX, while the eight-seater Citroen e-SpaceTourer electric car is considerably more affordable too.

-The S-MAX didn't appear in our 2020 Driver Power customer satisfaction survey, but Ford’s 24th position out of 30 brands is considerable drop from the 16th position they occupied in 2018.
+The S-MAX didn't appear in our 2021 Driver Power customer satisfaction survey, but Ford’s 25th position out of 29 brands is a considerable drop from the 16th position it occupied in 2018.
 At least safety isn’t in debate, with a five-star rating from Euro NCAP an important consideration for a family people carrier.